thradams/cake/removing_phase_2.md

 To prevent potential issues with this case, we can define that line continuation inside identifier tokens is an error.

-So far all changes affect only tokens.
+So far all grammar changes affect only tokens.